You are not going to look like you used to, and that is OK. With a little ingenuity, anything is possible.

 "I wish I would have known that people will automatically check out your breasts when the words 'breast cancer' come out of your mouth," says Megan.
 And Lisa adds: "Almost-filled and fully-filled expanders feel like boulders sitting on your chest at times.
 Others, sadly, are aware of them as well, but not as you might imagine."

-Bring attention to the rest of your body instead.
+Bring attention to the rest of your body if you don't want to highlight your chest.
 Love your legs?
 Try a fun and flirty skirt.
 Have a cute booty?
 Go loose on top and tight on the bottom.
 Experiment with different cuts and styles or sleeve lengths.
 Try mixing styles, like a peasant blouse with a pencil skirt.
 Flaunt it.
 Rock it.
 Love it.

 Some women can't wait to show off their new breasts.
 If you are one of them, GO FOR IT.
 "I may have been modest before, but for some reason I have no problem pulling my shirt up and saying, 'Check these bad boys out!'"
 Kelly says.